 The book revisits the travelogue idea that was at the core of The Slow Road to Gore, though the tone is considerably darker, and philosophical rather than geographical.

 The composition of the book version of Paper Road Laments is proceeding, based on the modified cut-up technique that emerged with Seclusion Data, and which was refined in the production of Time of the Archons.

 Although, some of the poems in Paper Road Laments have emerged from incubation without recourse to this method.
-They have been “arriving” fully formed, in a more personal, succinct style.
+They have been arriving fully formed.
+The Muse has her ways!